Fox attack twin girls likely permanently scarred

 Baby twin girls who were attacked by a fox as they slept in their cots in the family's east London home are likely to be permanently scarred.

-But, they added, Isabella will require further surgery on her injured arm.
+But, they added, Isabella will require future surgeries on her injured arm.

-Mrs Koupparis said initially she had feared Lola, who was bitten on her face, would lose her eye.
+Mrs Koupparis, who is originally from Northern Ireland, said initially she feared Lola, who was bitten on her face, would lose her eye.

-The family spoke in detail for the first time to the BBC, recounting the horror of hearing their nine-month-old daughters' screams, only to find both babies bleeding and a fox in the bedroom.
+The family spoke in detail for the first time to Sophie Raworth, recounting the horror of hearing their nine-month-old daughters' screams, only to find both babies bleeding and a brazen fox in the bedroom.

 "I sort of lunged at it and it didn't even move.
 And I was just screaming and the girls were crying and Nick lunged a few times and the fox was sort of moving a foot at a time," Mrs Koupparis said of the attack on a warm evening as the twins' parents and four-year-old brother watched television downstairs.

 At first glance, Lola looked to have been more seriously injured but after Mr Koupparis picked up Isabella, he said he realised she was badly hurt.

 "I could feel the blood was all seeping through her babygro and I threw whatever came to hand at the fox.
 It then scarpered down the stairs," he said.